 Teach your child basic maths facts along with the multiplications tables

 for instance, odd and even numbers and the difference between them.
 Patterns can also be created using different numbers of dots or shapes, of which some are symmetrical, which can help a child recognize the properties of numbers.
 Make certain they know their multiplication tables, give them lots of multiplication table games as well as and number bonds to 10, 20, 100 and 1,000.

 What is a number bond?
 For example, number bonds to 10 would be – pairs of numbers that, when added together, give the number 10.
 They can also be called ‘number pairs’ or ‘number partners’.
 Examples are 1 & 9, 7 & 3 and 5 & 5.

 Knowledge of addition and subtraction facts are also important, for example knowing that 4 + 4 is 8, without having to count it, or that 7 + 3 is 10 and so on.
 Your child should come to know this automatically in the same way they know their own name.

 The Maths Professor can also be helpful for parents.
 He offers podcasts which help parents teach maths.

-Lastly, always have fun and enjoy the multiplication activities along with the.
+Lastly, always have fun and enjoy the multiplication table activities along with them.
 Those who learn together stay happy and smiley together!